wilsonfreitas/python-bizdays/README.md

 ```

 where `holidays` is a sequence of dates which represents nonworking dates and the second argument, `weekdays`, is a sequence with nonworking weekdays.
-`holidays` must a sequence of strings with ISO formatted dates or `datetime.date` objects and `weekdays` a sequence of weekdays in words.
+`holidays` must be a sequence of strings with ISO formatted dates or `datetime.date` objects and `weekdays` a sequence of weekdays in words.

 Once you have a `Calendar` you can